Did You Know?

 - MDD affects more than 21 million American adults or about 8.4% of the U.S. population age 18 and older in a given year.

-- Only 61.7% of adults with MDD are receiving treatment.
+- Almost 49% of adults with MDD are not receiving treatment.

-- More prevalent in women than in men.
+- MDD is more prevalent in women than in men.

 Persistent Depressive Disorder or PDD (formerly called dysthymia) is a form of depression that usually continues for at least two years.